 It’s fair to say none of these solutions is perfect.
 All of them are workarounds that originated from the platform deficit.
 It really depends on what is your use case.
 For most of the stores, the only acceptable solution would be eventually the use of a third-party app.

 That said we really hope Shopify will improve their discount capabilities and allow discount stacking.
-Luckily, also BigCommerce doesn’t allow it.
-Only WooCommerce does that.
+BigCommerce also doesn’t allow it.
+Only WooCommerce does.